 The Retirement Savings Plan is a self-directed 403(b) plan open to all non-union employees.
 Under the Retirement Savings Plan's provisions, Public Health Solutions contributes a percentage of eligible pay, on a sliding scale based on years of service in the form of basic and transition funds, and matches employee contributions to a maximum of two percent of pay.
-For the years ended December 31, 2021 and 2020, Public Health Solutions contributed \$762,022 and \$1,034,455, respectively, to the Retirement Savings Plan.
+For the years ended December 31, 2022 and 2021, Public Health Solutions contributed \$1,222,785 and \$762,022, respectively, to the Retirement Savings Plan.
 Employees vest in the employer match after three years of service.
 The Retirement Savings Plan offers a variety of investment choices including a range of lifecycle funds and is fully portable.
-All of the Retirement Savings Plan's assets, which totaled \$53,364,173 and \$47,164,630, respectively, on December 31, 2021 and 2020, were administered by Vanguard Fiduciary Trust Company in 2021 and 2020.
+All of the Retirement Savings Plan's assets, which totaled \$46,329,952 and \$53,364,173, respectively, on December 31, 2022 and 2021, were administered by Vanguard Fiduciary Trust Company in 2022 and 2021.

 Effective January 1, 1978, Public Health Solutions adopted a 403(b) Tax Deferred Annuity ("TDA") Plan for all employees.
 The TDA is funded solely by employee contributions.
 In conjunction with the opening of the Retirement Savings Plan, the TDA was closed to additional active employee contributions effective January 1, 2007.
-All of the TDA's assets, which totaled \$15,401,385 and \$14,245,756, respectively, on December 31, 2021 and 2020, are administered by TIAA-CREF, Mutual of America, and Mass Mutual (formerly The Hartford).
+All of the TDA's assets, which totaled \$13,410,550 and \$15,401,385, respectively, on December 31, 2022 and 2021, are administered by TIAA-CREF, Mutual of America, and Empower Retirement (formerly Mass Mutual).

 Effective April 7, 2003, Public Health Solutions adopted a nonqualified 457(b) Deferred Compensation Plan for highly compensated employees which was administered by TIAA-CREF and Vanguard.
 The Plan is funded solely by employee contributions.
-There were no Plan assets as of December 31, 2021 and 2020.
+There were no Plan assets as of December 31, 2022, and 2021.
 The Plan was terminated in July 2020.

-During the years ended December 31, 2021 and 2020, Public Health Solutions contributed \$73,489 and \$76,867, respectively, into a multi-employer defined contribution pension plan for all union employees.
+During the years ended December 31, 2022 and 2021, Public Health Solutions contributed \$65,525 and \$73,489, respectively, into a multi-employer defined contribution pension plan for all union employees.